-Step ?.
-Conduct model runs
+Modeling

+Our model assumes that residue extraction is opportunistic.
+The historical data showing when and where forest managers have harvested stemwood and our model assumes that residue extraction would occur afterwards, in the same year as timber harvest.
+The forest manager’s decision to harvest stemwood is made independently of the biomass value of the forest residue, and our cost estimates do not include a payment to the forest manager for the residue.
+This assumption is appropriate, given that biomass extractors provide a service to the forest managers, who would otherwise have to incur the costs of piling and burning the residue if it was not extracted.

+Every township is associated with a cycle time required to transport forest residue from the township to each of the three potential bioenergy plant locations, for each of the 26 years in the study period.
+For each plant location and year, the model examines all the townships in the province that have a positive residual volume and begins the creation of cumulative residual biomass curves starting with the lowest cycle time first.
+These lists of cycle time and cumulative biomass provide the data for the marginal cycle time curves, which can then be converted to marginal cost curves using the hourly rate and payload for forest residue transport trucks.

+The model uses a greedy algorithm whereby the lowest cost residue for a location is extracted first.
+The model is summarized using pseudocode in Figure ?.

 Results

-The volume adjustment factor

-Figure 3 shows the actual harvest volume for Alberta between 1990 and 2015 using data from the national forestry database [38] compared to estimated harvest volumes calculated from harvest area and our calculated harvest volume per hectare.

-[ Figure 3 about here ]

-The estimated harvest volume was calculated using the harvest areas identified in the 30 m data, and the adjusted harvest volume per hectare determined for each township.
-We are satisfied that, at the provincial level, the adjustment factor produces estimates of harvest volume is similar to that recorded in the national forestry database and is appropriate for use for this study.

-The adjustment factor was calculated by dividing the average harvest volume from the actual harvest volume by the from our estimated harvest volumes.
-The calculated value for the adjustment factor was 2.77.
-We multiplied the estimated harvest volumes for each township by the adjustment factor, to provide township-level harvest volumes that would be compatible with the province-level harvest volumes from the national forestry database.

-The left panel of Figure 4 shows the spatial distribution of merchantable volume by township.
-The region surrounding the potential bioenergy plant locations contains high volume per hectare.
-The right panel shows the calculated merchantable volume per hectare for harvested area in each of the townships.

-[ Figure 4 about here]

-Distributional results

 Our results assume that only one of the three potential bioenergy plants would be built.
 If more than one plant was to be built, the residue collection areas would overlap, thereby reducing the available residue for the second plant.
-Figures 5 and 6 display marginal cycle time (hr) and marginal costs ($·Mg-1) for each of the 26 years in the study period, and for the 3 potential plant locations.
+We will consider simultaneous location of more than one plant in a subsequent study.
+Figures 5 and 6 display marginal cycle time (h) and marginal costs ($·Mg-1) for each of the 26 years in the study period, and for the 3 potential plant locations.
 Curves for 1990, 2009, and 2005 are highlighted represented the years of minimum, median, and maximum provincial harvest volume in the period.
 The inter-year variation in marginal costs increases as the cumulative amount of residue collected increases.
 We can also see that the relative position of the years in terms of cost varies between the plant locations: e.g., the year 2005 was the year of highest provincial harvest, but from a residue availability standpoint was not as good for Hinton as it was for Edson and Whitecourt.

 [ Figure 5 about here]